Compare Two Tables with the Power Query in Excel – 2 Examples

 Rename the Created Step

-• At this time, click on the Insert IDs step and insert the following formula in the formula bar.
+• Click the Insert IDs step and enter the following formula in the formula bar.

 =Table.SelectRows(Students,eachList.ContainsAny({[Name]},Source))